Are Refinance Closing Costs Tax Deductible on Rental Property?

 Don’t forget about depreciation recapture

 The depreciation deduction repays investors for the loss in value over the period a property or other asset is used.
 However, in reality, property values often increase, resulting in a capital gain due to the higher value.
-If you sell a property for a higher price than your basis, the IRS wants to regain some of the deduction it granted, and it does so through depreciation recapture.
-When an investor sells property for more than their basis, they must repay 25% of the amount they have depreciated during their ownership.
-For example, if the investor has claimed $100,000 in depreciation while holding an asset, they must repay $25,000, along with any applicable capital gains taxes.
+If you sell a property for a higher price than your basis, the IRS wants to regain some of the deductions it granted.
+It does so through depreciation recapture.
+When an investor sells a property for more than their basis, they must repay 25% of the amount they have depreciated during their ownership.
+For example, if the investor claimed $100,000 in depreciation while holding an asset, they must repay $25,000, along with any applicable capital gains taxes.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.